top of page

 What is the difference between green onions and chives?

-Chives and green onions are actually two different plants, although they are often used interchangeably in cooking.
-Chives belong to the onion family, while green onions are a type of bunching onion.
+Chives and green onions are different plants, although they are often used interchangeably in cooking.
+Chives belong to the onion family, while green onions are a bunching onion.
 Chives have a milder flavor than green onions, and their hollow leaves are often used as a garnish.
-Green onion leaves are solid, and their flavor is more pronounced.
+Green onion leaves are solid, and their taste is more pronounced.
 When substituting one for the other, keep this in mind and adjust the amount you use accordingly.

 Can green onions grow too big?

 Green onions can grow too big if they are not harvested regularly.
 As the plants grow, use scissors to trim off the green tops for use in cooking.
-Every few weeks, give your green onion plants a fertilizer boost to ensure continued growth.
+Give your green onion plants a fertilizer boost every few weeks to ensure continued growth.

 Do green onions continue to grow?

-Green onion plants will continue to grow as long as they are well-cared for.
+Green onion plants will continue to grow as long as they are well cared for.
 Water them regularly, fertilize them every few weeks, and trim off the green tops as needed.
-With proper care, these tasty greens will keep producing for months to come.
+With proper care, these tasty greens will keep producing for months.

-With proper care, these tasty greens will keep producing for months to come.
+With proper care, these tasty greens will keep producing for months.
 Enjoy the fresh flavor of green onions all year long!

 Get free resources, useful, well researched new ideas.
 Subscribe.